Toltbcm/simle-cinema-app/README.md

 ## Description:

-***This application is a simplified version of the cinema.
+***This application is a simplified version of the cinema booking system.
 It supports user registration, authentication, authorization and CRUD operations over HTTP request***

 ## Features: